Learn exactly what pocketing food is, strategies for how to move past it, and why kids, toddlers, and even babies will pocket their food!

 How You Can Help Your Child Stop Pocketing Food!

-As a parent, there are some simple strategy you can use to help your child swallow the food they’re keeping in their mouth for a long time:
+As a parent, there are some simple strategies you can use to help your child swallow the food they’re keeping in their mouth for a long time:

 Pocketing Food Strategy #1: Give Small Bites